MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 - Fix explicit `with` statements
 - Fix implicit with statements
 - Fix old report layout and replace with `rendering` layout section
 - Convert pages or page extensions to use the `actionRef` syntax for promoted actions on the action bar.
+  > [!NOTE]
+  > This is primarily focused on DEV extensions, since conversion to new `actionRef` syntax is done automatically on In-client customizations, User Personalizations, and Profile Configurations.

 ## To enable AL Code Actions